Two West and a Half South

 A new life in another state: remarriage, more children,

 a widow’s grief anew, grandkids and great-grandkids

-scattered far to cities, her final years nursing-home gray—
+scattered far to cities, her last years nursing-home gray—

 though there was that sleepless night she managed

-to wheelchair to the phone, call her oldest son and command:
+to wheelchair to a phone, call her oldest son and command:

 Bury me on the home place.
 Two west and a half south.